elchrisso-com/elchrisso-com.github.io/index.md

 - Q: Why is the ~~groom~~ best man so unreasonably handsome?
 - ~~A: Awwww stop it, you're making me blush.~~
 - A: He says it's a matter of who you're standing next to.

+If you have other questions, or comments please just get in touch.

 _Last updated: 2 November 2024_